pingcap/docs-cn/analyze-slow-queries.md

 #### Subqueries are executed in advance

 For statements with non-correlated subqueries, the subquery part might be executed in advance.
-For example, in `select * from t1 there a = (select max(a) from t2)`, the `select max(a) from t2` part might be executed in advance in the optimization stage.
+For example, in `select * from t1 where a = (select max(a) from t2)`, the `select max(a) from t2` part might be executed in advance in the optimization stage.
 The result of `EXPLAIN ANALYZE` does not show the duration of this type of subqueries.

 ```sql
 mysql> explain analyze select count(*) from t where a=(select max(t1.a) from t t1, t t2 where t1.a=t2.a);